The 17 Body Language Signs

 belittle someone but overall the person who has achieved some level of power is

-generally socially astute and comfortable in most types of situations.
+generally socially astute, having some fun and is comfortable in most types of situations.

 Network 3000 Publishing